clj-commons/citrus/doc/default-handler.md

 for things that are now possible to build on top of Citrus that previously weren't:

-- Mix controller handlers with custom event handling logic, e.g. any function.
+- Mix controller handlers with custom event handling logic, i.e. any function.
 This could mean:
   - Having handlers that use [interceptors](https://github.com/metosin/sieppari) to customize their behavior
-  - Having handlers that can write to the full app state instead of a subtree (as with controllers)
+  - Having handlers that can write to the full app state instead of a subtree (in contrast to controllers that can only write to their respective subtree)
 - Completely replace Citrus multimethod dispatching with a custom handler registry

 > **Note** that breaking out of controllers as Citrus provides them impacts how